jbot-bit/motionbridge/README.md

 5. Deploy: `npx wrangler deploy` (ensure `name` is set in `wrangler.jsonc`)

 Logs and errors appear in the Wrangler console; non-POST paths return `404`, and JSON parse errors return `400`.
+All error responses are JSON objects shaped like `{ "error": "message" }`.